vmagelo/msdocs-django-three-azure-services/README.md

 ```python
 azure_credential = DefaultAzureCredential(exclude_shared_token_cache_credential=True)
 ```
 After doing that, I could sign in to Visual Studio code or use `az login` and my developer account worked.
-There looks to be a way to clear out your msal.cache but that seemed extreme.
-References [issue 16306](https://github.com/Azure/azure-sdk-for-net/issues/16306#issuecomment-724189313), [issue 16828](https://github.com/Azure/azure-sdk-for-python/issues/16828).
+There looks to be a way to clear out your msal.cache but that seems extreme.
+References: [issue 16306](https://github.com/Azure/azure-sdk-for-net/issues/16306#issuecomment-724189313), [issue 16828](https://github.com/Azure/azure-sdk-for-python/issues/16828)

-Another workaround, not recommended, is to just add to *.env* file AZURE_USERNAME and AZURE_PASSWORD to directly pass the values in.
+Another workaround, not recommended in general, is to just add to *.env* file AZURE_USERNAME and AZURE_PASSWORD to directly pass the values in.
 DefaultAzureCredential() without exclude flag will find the values in the *.env* file and use them.

 Is there any harm on keeping `exclude_shared_token_cache_credential=True` when deploying?